Documentation

 }

-• name: the SKU name.
+• name: SKU name.

-• locale: target translation locale.
+• locale: Target translation locale.

 SKU or product specification